 Passport fees should be related to the average income of its citizens, and passport offices usually charge between 2% to 4% for a passport compared to the average income.
 A few countries only charge 1%.
 But others charge up to 7% or 8%.

 In Africa, there is an extreme case where the figure goes up to 40%!
 I’m German, and our average income is €3230.
 Imagine if we had to pay €1290 for a passport!
 But that is the case in the Democratic Republic of the Congo (DRC), where a passport costs the equivalent of $185 at an average income of $460.
 Two readers of my website even commented that a DRC passport is now at $250, which would make the Congolese passport one of the most expensive in the world.

-- Other rather expensive passports are those from Lebanon ($330), Australia ($205), Venezuela ($200) and Turkey ($180).
+- Other rather expensive passports are those from Lebanon ($330), Australia ($205), Venezuela ($200), and Turkey ($180).

-India ($23), China ($29), Hong Kong ($32) and Thailand ($33) charge citizens the lowest fees.
-Bulgaria has the cheapest fees within the European Union at only $22.
+- Argentina ($12), Belarus ($12), China ($18), India ($23), Hong Kong ($32), and Thailand ($33) charge citizens the lowest fees.
+Bulgaria has the lowest fees within the European Union at only $22.

-The International Civil Aviation Organisation’s Doc 9303 also recommends a new passport design every few years to maintain document security and integrity.
+Passports are big business.
+The global e-passport market is valued at $23.93 billion by the end of 2023, growing at a compound annual growth rate of 20.14% during 2019-2023.
+The International Civil Aviation Organization’s Doc 9303 also recommends a new passport design every few years to maintain document security and integrity.
 The International Air Transport Association (IATA) says passenger numbers will reach 4.72 billion (up 4.0% from 4.54 billion in 2019).